awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-emrserverless-application.md

 ### Ref<a name="aws-resource-emrserverless-application-return-values-ref"></a>

-When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the ID of the application\.
+When you pass the logical ID of this resource to the intrinsic `Ref`function, `Ref`returns the ID of the application\.

-For more information about using the `Ref` function, see [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.
+For more information about using the `Ref`function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

 ### Fn::GetAtt<a name="aws-resource-emrserverless-application-return-values-fn--getatt"></a>

-The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type\.
+The `Fn::GetAtt`intrinsic function returns a value for a specified attribute of this type\.
 The following are the available attributes and sample return values\.

-For more information about using the `Fn::GetAtt` intrinsic function, see [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.
+For more information about using the `Fn::GetAtt`intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.

 #### <a name="aws-resource-emrserverless-application-return-values-fn--getatt-fn--getatt"></a>